 Best Cold Weather Winter Gear for Kids

 We love Winter, and our kids do too!
 One of the reasons why we love winter so much is we get outside and enjoy the beauty and all the things winter offers.
 Yes it is cold…but not too cold because we make sure we have the Winter gear to keep us warm.
 If we didn’t have the proper gear, our kids (and us) would be miserable and not excited to run around in the cold.
 So I am sharing the best cold weather winter gear for kids that we have found to be the best investment.
 We use the same winter gear when we head up to the mountain to go skiing or to the park to go sledding.
 We have found that proper layering is crucial because it will keep the child warm and comfortable but easy to shed when they become too hot (because that always happens with kids!).
 Comfort is the key to a happy child and to helping them enjoy winter.
-We went on a trip to Australia last year and couldn’t quite understand why there was wet weather gear in Australia for sale!
-Turns out it was used more for saling than the cold weather!
+It’s also important to remember the extra gear, like ski helmets, if you’re going to be skiing or snowboarding.
+It’ll help keep your little ones safe.

 When buying cold weather winter gear for kids, I look at what the item is made out of.
 For coats/jackets, I make sure the item is wind and water resistant.
 For coats, I like to get down fill as it is warmer than synthetic.
 I also consider colors.
 Since the items are used for just a season, I want to be able to hand down winter gear from my daughter to my son.
 The base layers are just as important as the outer layers!
 Here are my picks for the best cold weather winter gear for kids: